tlienart/SimonCoste.github.io/posts/tips.md

 Int64
 ```
 The output is an Int.
 The function `pos` is not type stable -- shame!
 The solution, here, is `pos(x) = x < 0 ? zero(0) : x`.
 In general, if you have an object `y` and you want to convert it to the type of `x`, this operation can be performed (if able) by `oftype(x,y)`.
 There are helper functions, like `one(x)` which returns a unit of the same type of `x`.

+## Coding style

+Most of Julia's packages adopt the [BlueStyle](https://github.com/invenia/BlueStyle) guideline in addition to the [general guidelines](https://docs.julialang.org/en/v1/manual/style-guide/).
+In general, you can check that your files have a correct style by using `JuliaFormatter.jl`: you just go at the root of your repo and launch `format(".")`.
+All your files will be formatted.
+In VSCode, you can simply right-click on your file in the text editor and select `Format Document`.